Mihai Ralea: Antihitlerite Front

 Ralea played an instrumental part in the gradual installation of communism, and is described by various authors as the prototype "fellow traveler".
 In December 1944, he was announced as the Literary Section Vice President of the Romanian Society for Friendship with the Soviet Union (ARLUS).
-His PSȚ was drawn into the National Democratic Front (FND) coalition, which comprised the PCdR, the Ploughmen's Front, and the Union of Patriots.
-According to the PCdR, this transformation of the Antihitlerite Front was "a progressive step, befitting the tasks of the people's revolution"; according to historian Adrian Cioroianu, it was more of opportunistic move on Ralea's part.
+His position as a cultural policymaker was recognized by the moderate liberal Victor Iancu, of the Sibiu Literary Circle.
+One of Iancu's essays, published by the Circle in January 1945, indicated that Ralea had always been right to highlight the social function of "aesthetic thinking", and as such had provided templates for a "moral therapy for this age".
+Ralea's PSȚ was drawn into the National Democratic Front (FND) coalition, which comprised the PCdR, the Ploughmen's Front, and the Union of Patriots.
+According to the PCdR, this transformation of the Antihitlerite Front was "a progressive step, befitting the tasks of the people's revolution"; according to historian Adrian Cioroianu, it was more of an opportunistic move on Ralea's part.
 In private, Ralea claimed that his alignment with the communists helped him provide for his large family, including former landowners, but his account is viewed as doubtful by Zavarache.

 Ralea's Socialist Peasantists were eventually absorbed into the Ploughmen's Front.
 As noted by Zavarache, Ralea now understood that his influence on political life was "exceedingly minor", aware that Groza himself was merely a communist "puppet"; "consequently, he sought to preserve those offices which could ensure him a comfortable lifestyle".
 Like the rest of the FND, Ralea participated in the movement to depose the monarchist premier, General Nicolae Rădescu.
 Faced with the PCdR's obstructionism, Rădescu approached Ralea with an alternative offer: the Ploughmen's Front was to form a new government with no communist ministers.
 Ralea divulged this offer to the Soviet envoy, Andrey Vyshinsky.
 On February 16, 1945, together with 10 other academics (among them Balmuș, Parhon, Rosetti and Oțetea), he signed a letter of protest, accusing Rădescu of stalling land reform and of undermining the work of the Allied Commission.